August 13, 2002: Apple unveils the final face-lift for its Power Mac G4, the so-called “Mirrored Drive Doors” model.

-The distinctive computer borrows visually from the previous “QuickSilver” G4, released a year earlier.
+The distinctive-looking computer borrows visually from the previous “QuickSilver” G4, released a year earlier.
 However, it adds a different front panel, with a mirrorlike finish for the media drive doors.
 It’s the last visual redesign of Apple’s Power Mac G4.

 Power Mac G4 Mirrored Drive Doors: Faster, better, louder